textcreationpartnership/A03217/README.md

 ##Content Summary##

 #####Front#####
-The second part of, If you know not me, you know no bodie VVith the building of the Royall Exchange:

 #####Body#####

+1. The second Part of If you know not mee, you know no bodie: With the building of the Exchange.

+    _ Actus Prima.
+Scena Prima.

 **Types of content**